hypotenuse/react-examples/README.md

   - scss -> css + autoprefixer
   - `file-loader` to rename and move assets to /dist/
   - `css-loader` will automatically use `file-loader` to move assets from css to /dist/ and resolve url(...)
-  - `file-loader` to rename and move assets to /dist/
   - `source-maps` to improve debuging
   - development / production mods
   - Minimization (via `webpack.optimize.UglifyJsPlugin` for js + HTML + css)